gliff-ai/support/splines.md

 The ordinary spline allows you to precisely place nodes where you desire.
 Click the **Spline** button in the spline panel to activate.
-Each individual click you make on the canvass will place an additional node sequentially in the spline.
+Each individual click you make on the canvas will place an additional node sequentially in the spline.
-Placed nodes can be subsequently moved by clicking and dragging them across the canvass.
+Placed nodes can be subsequently moved by clicking and dragging them across the canvas.

 _Tip: To stop placing nodes for a spline, you must begin a new annotation, see Annotation Management section of [Annotation: First Steps](/firststeps) for further instructions._